Konstak05/BotManiaMainGame/README.md

 # Introduction

 Bot Mania! is an indie game with intentional 2000s graphics that blends the sandbox and first-person shooter genres.
 With a focus on creativity and imagination.
 You're a little Bot and your objective is to escape your planet.
-This is the source code of the game to allow the user to unleash their creativity.
+This is the source code of the game to allow the user to edit the game however they want!

 ## Installation